-Several vitamins play critical roles in your energy metabolism, and a deficiency may leave you feeling sluggish, tired, or fatigued.
+Several vitamins play critical roles in your energy metabolism, and a lack of vitamins may leave you feeling sluggish, tired, or fatigued.
 Energy-boosting supplements may include:

 5. Supports healthy ageing

-If you want to experience healthier aeging, the best anti-ageing vitamins, minerals, and supplements include:
+If you want to experience healthier ageing, the best anti-ageing vitamins, minerals, and supplements include:

 Omega-3 fatty acids: These healthy fats protect against cognitive decline as we get older (and even reduces the risk of developing dementia).